JetBrains/kotlin-web-site/docs/topics/kapt.md

 sample/src/main/
 ```

-### Measuring the number of files generated with annotation processors
+### Measure the number of files generated with annotation processors

 The `kotlin-kapt` Gradle plugin can report statistics on the number of generated files for each annotation processor.